 Your coworker asked you to cover his shift on Saturday at your part-time job.
 You don't want to work on Saturday, but you agreed.
-Your coworker is happy, but you want to remind him that you might ask him to do the same thing one day.
-You say:
+Your coworker is happy, but you want to remind him that you might ask him to do the same thing one day, so you say this.

 You owe me one.

-The word "one" in this phrase doesn't refer to anything in particular.
+The word "one" in "You owe me one" doesn't refer to anything in particular.
 It doesn't mean "one favor" or "one point" or anything like that.
 It's just part of the phrase.

 You might also hear another version of this phrase, which is even stronger: